Tips & Tricks

 Adjusting the offcut rack in the software

-Storage bin selection: automatic vs. manual
+Storage location selection: automatic vs. manual

 We recommend the Automatic allocation option.
 Automatic allocation takes into account how full a compartment already is.
 If you select a compartment manually, you must first check whether the offcuts still fit in.